thombergs/code-examples/core-java/retrofit/introduction-to-retrofit/AuditApplication/README.md

 # A simple Spring Boot Audit application
-This application manages a database of books and authors
+This application manages auditing of the Library application

 ## Details
  * This application uses the in memory HSQLDB to call the Library application maintain audit logs of the calls made.